Percival Spencer Umfreville Pickering: Early life and education

-Born to Anne Maria Spencer-Stanhope and her husband Percival Pickering, Pickering grew up in a wealthy family, and was able to start a career in science by building his own laboratory in his private house.
+Pickering grew up in a wealthy family, was educated at Eton College and studied sciences at Balliol College, Oxford, graduating with a first class degree in 1881.
+He was able to start a career in science by building his own laboratory in his private house.

+Career

 In 1881, he took up a position as lecturer at Bedford College, where he stayed until 1887.
 After losing an eye in a serious accident in his lab, his health waned and he moved to the countryside to the village of Harpenden.
 Among the residents of the village were already four fellows of the Royal Society, and Pickering was to become the fifth by 1890.

 From 1894 on, he was director of the Woburn Experimental Fruit Farm, a private establishment by Pickering and the Duke of Bedford, where he worked to improve horticultural techniques.

-In 1907, he discovered the phenomenon that emulsions can be stabilised by small particles instead of emulsifiers, nowadays referred to as Pickering stabilization, although the effect was already recognized by Walter Ramsden in 1903.
+In 1907, he discovered the phenomenon that emulsions can be stabilised by small particles instead of emulsifiers, nowadays referred to as Pickering stabilization, although the effect was already recognised by Walter Ramsden in 1903.